yoseio/moqtail/client/README.md

 depending where you run a relay server for test, you might need to set flags on your browser. see the server instruction for further detail.

+### Features

+- Supports webcam capture for streaming.
+- Allows uploading a video file, including its audio, for streaming.

 <!-- ## Compatibility -->
 <!-- compatible with Draft-04 and have been tested with [Moxygen](https://github.com/facebookexperimental/moxygen) -->